Few particles with an impurity in a one-dimensional harmonic trap: Model

 \section{Model}

-We consider a one-dimensional system with $N$ distinguishable particles of equal mass $m$ trapped in a harmonic potential and that interact through short-range potentials.
+We consider a one-dimensional system with $N$ particles of equal mass $m$ trapped in a harmonic potential and that interact through short-range potentials.
 We assume that one particle, the impurity, interacts with equal inter-atomic potentials with the other $N_b=N-1$ particles, while the $N_b$ particles in the \emph{bath} do not interact among themselves.
-By approximating the impurity-bath interaction by an effective contact potential of strength $g$, the Hamiltonian takes the form
+As mentioned, we consider baths with either identical bosons or distinguishable particles By approximating the impurity-bath interaction by an effective contact potential of strength $g$, the Hamiltonian takes the form

-where $\omega$ is the harmonic oscillator (HO) trapping frequency and the interaction strength is related to the one-dimensional $s-$wave scattering length $a$ via $g=-2\hbar^2/a$.
+where $\omega$ is the harmonic oscillator (HO) trapping frequency and the interaction strength is related to the one-dimensional $s-$wave scattering length $a_{\mathrm{1D}}$ via $g=-2\hbar^2/ma_{\mathrm{1D}} $ (for details see Refs.~\cite{olshanii_atomic_1998,haller_realization_2009,busch_two_1998}).
 In the rest of this text, we employ lowercase letters to denote arbitrary particles, whereas we employ capital letters to denote a specific particle.
 From now on, we consider repulsive interactions $g>0$, leaving the study of the attractive branch for future work.
+We note that in one dimension many of the interesting properties of impurities appear in the repulsive branch~\cite{will_polaron_2021}.

 We first stress that the solution in the non-interacting limit $g=0$ is simply given by the textbook solution of the harmonic oscillator.
 In contrast, interacting systems $g\neq 0$ require more careful treatment, such as from a perturbative calculation or a numerical diagonalization.
 In this work, in a first instance, we perform exact diagonalizations (ED) of the Hamiltonian~(\ref{sec:model;eq:HO}), where we employ many-body basis in the space of single-particle HO modes, which we truncate up to a chosen HO-mode cutoff.
 Within this truncated subspace, we diagonalize the Hamiltonian using standard numerical routines.
 We refer to Refs.~\cite{rojo-francas_static_2020,plodzien_numerically_2018} for detailed reviews on the ED method for harmonic traps.